4 Best Payroll Software for Trucking Companies in 2023

 QuickBooks Payroll is another popular system that has made our payroll best-of lists.
 When used with QuickBooks accounting software, it can integrate with TMSes, making it a great payroll option for trucking companies.
 Its pay processing tools are efficient and robust, letting you run unlimited payrolls with next- and same-day direct deposit options.
 It doesn’t charge for setup, plus it works with SimplyInsured for employee health benefits and Mammoth for expert HR support.
-This is in contrast to TruckLogics, which doesn’t offer benefits plans and has very basic HR features.
+This is in contrast to TruckLogics, which doesn’t offer benefits plans and lacks HR features.

 It earned 4.19 out of 5 in our evaluation, with perfect marks in pricing, HR features, and reporting.
 It scored the lowest in trucking-specific tools because QuickBooks Payroll doesn’t have a direct way to pay by miles—you have to manually calculate and input the applicable rates when you run payroll.
 However, with QuickBooks Online, you can set up vendor profiles for employees, so you can track and reimburse mileage per driver or import the information from your TMS.

 QuickBooks Payroll Key Features

 Ease of use

 QuickBooks Payroll has an intuitive interface with tools that are easy to learn and use.
 You can even set up and do payroll in just a few clicks.
 In case you require assistance, it offers customer support (through phone and 24/7 live chat), how-to guides, video tutorials, and a community forum with other QuickBooks users.
 However, the how-to section is cluttered and hard to search compared to the others on our list.